mattwondra/mattwondra.github.io/_drafts/first-post.md

 ---
 layout: post
-title:  "Hello, world.
-It's nice to meet you."
+title:  Hello, world.
+Nice to meet you.
-status: "finally has a fancy-pants blog"
+mattwondra: has a fancy-pants blog.
+About dang time.
 comments: false
 ---